 Q.What is the curing time for the Color Seal?

-A.The protection will take 3 weeks to fully cure.During this curing time the grout should be kept dry.Spills should be wiped up and the floor may be spot cleaned but mopping
+A.The protection will take 1 week to fully cure.During this curing time the grout should be kept dry.Spills should be wiped up and the floor may be spot cleaned but mopping should be avoided.

 Q.How long does the Color Seal Protection last?